The Difference Between Green and Hazel Eyes

 Here are some tips on how to discover your true color.

-- Try observing your eyes in daylight.
+- Use natural light: Try observing your eyes in daylight.
 Don't use artificial light as this isn't accurate.

-- Stand against a white background and remove objects from your surrounding if they potentially impact your eye color.
+- Stand against a white background: Stand against a white background and remove objects from your surrounding if they potentially impact your eye color.

-- If there is no friend around to help you with this task, a small mirror can be handy (a mirror is actually more accurate than a phone, which can distort the color).
+- Use a mirror: If there is no friend around to help you with this task, a small mirror can be handy (a mirror is actually more accurate than a phone, which can distort the color).